A parallel-in-time Newton's method-based ODE solver: Numerical results

 \section{Numerical results}

 In this section, we implement our proposed methods from Section \ref{sec:method} using the JAX software package \cite{jax2018github}.
-We test and compare the explicit solver from Section \ref{sec:pint-explicit-ode} against Parareal \cite{lions2001resolution} and the sequential approach, as well as the implicit solver from Section \ref{sec:pint-implicit-ode} against the sequential approach.
+We test and compare both the explicit and implicit solvers from Sections \ref{sec:pint-explicit-ode} and \ref{sec:pint-implicit-ode}, respectively, against Parareal \cite{lions2001resolution} and the sequential approach.
 All experiments are run on an NVIDIA Tesla A100, 80-gigabyte graphics processing unit (GPU).

 To evaluate the performance of our parallel-in-time method, we consider the following IVPs.
 For the explicit case, we solve the logistic equation \cite{tronarp2019probabilistic}, the van der Pol oscillator \cite{buonomo1998periodic}, and the unactuated cart-pole \cite{underactuated}.
 For the implicit case, we consider the Dahlquist test problem \cite{corless2019optimal} and the Robertson chemical reaction \cite{robertson1966reaction}.
+The listed test problems represent standard ODEs or systems of ODEs for benchmarking.
+The logistic equation and the Dahlquist test problem are simple, scalar problems with known solutions.
+The van der Pol system introduces nonlinear oscillatory dynamics.
+The cart-pole is a coupled nonlinear system, common for testing control algorithms, and the Robertson reaction system is a classic stiff ODE benchmark suitable for testing implicit methods.

 In all cases, we fix the integration interval $[t_0, t_f]$ and vary the discretization step, such that as $\delta t$ decreases, the number of intermediary ODE states $N = (t_f-t_0)/\delta t$ increases.
 For Parareal, we perform M single-step coarse updates, where $M=N^{1/2}$.
 The fine integrator is set to perform $N/M$ sequential steps with the same $\delta t$ as in the sequential and parallel-Newton cases.
-In the experiments with explicit solutions, both our parallel-in-time Newton-based method and Parareal run for 11 iterations, and the resulting running times are averaged over 10 instances for each $\delta t$.
-Finally, in the experiments that test the implicit method, we run our parallel-in-time method for 5 and 21 iterations, for the Dahlquist and Robertson problems, respectively.
-We compare our implicit method to a sequential implementation, where the nonlinear implicit equations are solved by an Optimistix Newton solver \cite{rader2024optimistix}.
-As in the explicit case, we average the running time over 10 instances for each discretization step.
-Further details can be found in the linked code base\footnote{https://github.com/casiacob/parallel-ode}.
+We compare our implicit method to a sequential implementation, where an Optimistix Newton solver solves the nonlinear implicit equations \cite{rader2024optimistix}.
+The same implicit solver, featuring the Optimistix Newton solver, is used for the implicit Parareal solver.
+For both explicit and implicit experiments, we average the running time over 10 instances for each discretization step.